TQCAI/crack-dataset/README.md

 # Thanks

-Thanks for ZhangLiao（张辽） and WangAo （王傲）'s help
+Thanks to ZhangLiao（张辽） and WangAo（王傲） for their help.

 # TODO

-[amplifyData-16.py](dataset-kit/amplifyData-16.py) have some problem, I need time to refactor it.
+There is a problem with [amplifyData-16.py](dataset-kit/amplifyData-16.py).
+I need time to refactor it.